 Send the Segments to the other system

 Now that we have a Segment in BlueConic, we turn our focus to sending this Segment to the other system, in our example Google Tag Manager.
-Start by making sure BlueConic can send Segments to GTM using the Google Tag Manager Connection.
+Start by making sure BlueConic can send Segments to Google Tag Manager using the Google Tag Manager Connection.

 Map associated segments in the export goal: